Johannes0021/godot-cpp-util/include/godot_cpp_util/ecs/README.md

     // visibility and editability in debug environments.
     //
     // Using '+', '-', and '+-' commands, multiple components can be added or removed at once.
-    // This also works at runtime, allowing entities to be modified dynamically in the editor while
+    // This functionality is specifically intended for the remote runtime view in the editor,
-    // the game is running.
+    // allowing entities to be modified live while the game is running (debug build only).
     // Note: In Godot 4.6.x, Dictionary add and remove operations are currently broken in the remote
     // view (see issue: https://github.com/godotengine/godot/issues/116748).
 }